Date: September 21st, 2011 Author: Kitmitsu

 News Category: Final Fantasy Versus XIII

-Tags: Development, Famitsu, Final Fantasy Versus XIII, Square Enix, Tetsuya Nomura
+Tags: Development, Famitsu, Final Fantasy XV, Square Enix, Tetsuya Nomura

 As well as the FFXIII-2 details, Famitsu has also interviewed Tetsuya Nomura in their latest issue.
 He mostly discussed Kingdom Hearts 3D but he did give a few development details on Final Fantasy Versus XIII.